 For Your Patients

-Patients review their personalized information at their own pace, anywhere, on any device.
+Patients review their personalized information when awake, at their own pace, and on any device.

 Better informed patients have better outcomes**

 After anesthesia, patients had little recall, and frequently had total amnesia, especially if information was given in the early postoperative period (within 40 minutes)

 “Dr. came in an talked to me.
 I do not remember anything he said.

 The nurse said that I answered him.
 It was pretty funny.